-Page speed is vital—especially after Google dropped its Speed Update in May.
+Page speed is vital—especially after Google dropped its Speed Update and Page Experience Update.
 This is partly due to increases in mobile searching.
-Anyone using a phone to look for stuff on the internet isn't going to wait around for a slow-loading site.
+Anyone using a phone to look for stuff on the internet isn’t going to wait around for a slow-loading site.
 That means the faster your site is, the more likely Google is to reward you with strong organic rankings.

 PageSpeed Insights is going to be your go-to tool here.
 It gives you granular looks at page speeds and offers suggestions for improvement.
 You can analyze page speed at both a site-wide level: